Jodi Hildebrandt: Counseling career

-Legal issues
+Arrest and conviction

 Utah v.
 Franke/Hildebrandt

-On August 30, 2023, Hildebrandt and Ruby Franke were arrested in Ivins, Utah, and two days later, both were charged with six counts of aggravated child abuse, a felony.
-According to a statement from the Santa Clara-Ivins Public Safety Department, the arrests were triggered after Franke's twelve-year-old son, who appeared emaciated and had "open wounds and duct tape around the extremities", had escaped through a window of Hildebrandt's house and asked at a neighboring house for food and water.
-Emergency services found Franke's ten-year-old daughter in the house, also malnourished; both children were taken to a hospital, where the boy was treated for severe malnourishment and "deep lacerations from being tied up with rope".
-A search of the house found evidence "consistent with the markings" on the twelve-year-old, and the Utah Division of Child and Family Services took the boy and girl and two more of Franke's children into care.
+On August 30, 2023, Hildebrandt and Franke were arrested in Ivins, Utah, and two days later, both were charged with six counts of aggravated child abuse, a felony.
+According to a statement from the Santa Clara-Ivins Public Safety Department, the arrests were triggered after Franke's 12-year-old son, who appeared emaciated and had "open wounds and duct tape around the extremities", escaped through a window of Hildebrandt's house and asked at a neighboring house for food and water.
+Emergency services found Franke's 10-year-old daughter in the house, also malnourished; both children were taken to a hospital, where the boy was treated for severe malnourishment and "deep lacerations from being tied up with rope".
+A search of the house found evidence "consistent with the markings" on the 12-year-old, and the Utah Division of Child and Family Services took the boy and girl and two more of Franke's children into care.
 Police later reported that according to the boy, cayenne pepper and honey had been used to dress his wounds.

 Franke and Hildebrandt were held without bail.
 Hildebrandt surrendered her license as a counselor pending resolution of the court case and a disciplinary investigation.
 After the arrest of Hildebrandt and Franke, YouTube banned both from the platform.
 After pleading guilty to four counts of aggravated child abuse, she was sentenced in 2024 to four consecutive terms of one to 15 years, the maximum for each count under Utah law.
 Prison sentences in Utah are indeterminate, with a minimum and maximum time frame.
 The offender must serve the whole sentence unless the Board of Pardons releases them sooner.
 However, under Utah law, consecutive sentences cannot run beyond 30 years unless the offender has a maximum life term.

-Hildebrandt has been imprisoned at Utah State Correctional Facility's Dell Facility since the day she was sentenced, along with Ruby Franke.

-Hildebrandt's first parole hearing is scheduled to take place in December 2026.
+Hildebrandt has been imprisoned at Utah State Correctional Facility's Dell Facility since her sentencing, along with Franke.
+Her first parole hearing is scheduled for December 2026.

 Lawsuits

-On January 22, 2025, Michael Tilleman, the husband of a former Connexions Classroom client, filed a lawsuit in federal court against Hildebrandt and Franke for business fraud and promoting a "methodology that encouraged child abuse among their clients".
-Examples of the claims made and alleged by Tilleman included the two women "engag[ing] in a racketeering enterprise by advertising and selling fraudulent services and encouraging others to perpetuate illegal and harmful acts — specifically child abuse, child torture, and psychological abuse" and that the concepts taught in the classes "ultimately led children to 'extreme danger'".
+On January 22, 2025, Michael Tilleman, the husband of a former Connexions Classroom client, sued Hildebrandt and Franke in federal court for business fraud and promoting a "methodology that encouraged child abuse among their clients".
+Examples of the claims Tilleman made include that the two women "engaged in a racketeering enterprise by advertising and selling fraudulent services and encouraging others to perpetuate illegal and harmful acts—specifically child abuse, child torture, and psychological abuse" and that the concepts taught in the classes "ultimately led children to 'extreme danger'".

 Kevin Franke later sued Hildebrandt for emotional distress and negligence.